naima-dambrine/pubmed-api/README.md

 pubmed.py
 =========

-`pubmed.py` is an unofficial API for pubmed. pubmed.py can search for papers on PUBMED and download PDF papers if exist in PMC (PubMed Central).
+`pubmed.py` is an unofficial API for PubMed.

+`pubmed.py` can search for articles on PuBMed and download PDF papers, free versions only, from PubMed Central.

 Use from the command-line.

 Features